 Students who would like to become elementary teachers or early childhood teachers are required to complete:

-- Core courses in four areas: Mathematics, Science, Language Arts, and Social Studies.
+- Four subject-matter concentrations: Mathematics, Science, Language Arts, and Social Studies.

 - Either the Elementary Professional Education minor or the Early Childhood Professional Education minor or students may elect one of the following major and minor combinations: